Alfendi/Pokemon-Sleep-Rater/README.md

 The scale accounts for the varying min/max values of the three specialties: Berries: 6 — 25, Ingredients 11 — 24, and Skills 10.5 — 26.
 Accordingly, a Pokémon's specialty is the first value to be considered then rated in the proper category.
 All emojis used in the bot's final evaluation belong to their respective creators.

 I realise that this grading scale as well as the values of each subskill and nature are highly subjective.
-I'd love to hear any opinions, suggestions, or changes that you may have—whether it be regarding the bot or the code @ Alfendi on Discord.
+I'd love to hear any opinions, suggestions, or changes that you may have—whether it be regarding the bot or the code @ alfendi on Discord.
 Many thanks!

 # Links
 - SaintPebble's spreadsheet: [Link](https://docs.google.com/spreadsheets/d/1HSEzTWlboKHFOV7piqsk82E1Wapa9J-dQmOOdY8RNJY/edit?usp=sharing)